Share and Spread the love

 You can buy mealworms at almost any feed store or even order them online.
 However, as chickens will gobble them up rather quickly, you’ll need to make sure that you always have enough to satisfy their appetite.
 Since store-bought mealworms are quite expensive, the costs can pile up very quickly.
 The good news is that you don’t have to buy them.
 You can take things into your own hands and breed them yourself.

-Setting up and maintaining a mealworm colony is fairly easy and pretty fun.
+Setting up and maintaining a mealworm colony is relatively easy and enjoyable.
 Plus, except small initial investment, it costs almost nothing.
-Mealworms don’t need much space and you can grow them virtually anywhere, including your living room.
+Mealworms don’t need much space, and you can grow them virtually anywhere, including your living room.
 Furthermore, they’re very adaptable and can live and thrive in a variety of environmental conditions.

 For those willing to try setting up a colony on their own, I’ve prepared a detailed guide that should help you learn how to raise mealworms and hopefully answer any questions you may have about the process.